Dizziness and Vertigo (Spinning Sensations)

 A person with vertigo will have a spinning, dizzy sensation.
 It is a symptom of a wide range of conditions.
-If there is a problem with the brain, sensory nerve path, or inner ear, this will occur.
-Know more about its types, diagnosis and treatment
+This will occur if there is a problem with the brain, sensory nerve path, or inner ear.

 Vertigo is a feeling of imbalance.
 If you have this dizziness, you may feel you are spinning or the world around you is spinning.
-Many people use the term to describe the fear of heights, but this is not correct.
-This can happen when a person looks down from a great height and refers to symptom of temporary or continuous dizziness caused by inner ear or brain problems.
+Many people use the term to describe the fear of heights, but this is incorrect.
+This can happen when a person looks down from a great height and refers to symptoms of temporary or continuous dizziness caused by inner ear or brain problems.

 It is not a disease but a symptom.
-It can be caused by many conditions and can occur alongside other symptoms, such as:
+Many conditions can cause it and can occur alongside other symptoms, such as:

 It can be divided into two types: